ajcwebdev/dash-transcripts/incubator-weekly/2024-02-05-development-kickoff-localmoney.md

 ## Episode Summary

-tl;dr: Mikhail, a strategist from the Dash Incubator, discusses plans to build a decentralized peer-to-peer fiat to crypto exchange called LocalMoney on the Dash network.
+tl;dr: Mikhail discusses plans to build a decentralized peer-to-peer fiat to crypto exchange called LocalMoney on the Dash network.
 The exchange would allow users to trade fiat for Dash and other cryptocurrencies without relying on centralized exchanges.
 Key features include a trustless escrow system using multi-signature transactions, censorship resistance, and cross-chain atomic swaps.
 Challenges and potential solutions around decentralized infrastructure and user adoption are discussed.

 ## Chapters